How Much Does a Wedding Planner Cost in DC, MD, and VA? (2026 Real Talk Edition)

 Here's the thing.

-I know, sounds like something a wedding planner would say, right?
+A good planner might actually save you money.
+I know, sounds like something a wedding planner would say, but stick with me.

 I'm going to show you exactly what you'll pay, why the prices are what they are, and how to make it work for your budget without selling a kidney.